 An accurate calculation of your cost of production may reveal expenses that may be high relative to your peers.
 A plan to address such issues should be presented to your lender.

-From your balance sheet, it is possible to determine your debt to asset ratio.
-Depending on your debt level you may determine that operating loan is feasible, or perhaps undesirable.
+From your balance sheet, it is possible to determine your debt relative to your assets.
+Depending on your debt to asset ratio, you may determine that an operating loan is feasible or perhaps undesirable, based on your cost of production calculation and price projections.

-Re-evaluating your current enterprise may reveal opportunities to enhance cash flow, or consider alternatives to maintain the farm assets that are most important to you and your family.
+Re-evaluating your current enterprise may reveal opportunities to enhance cash flow, or alternatives to maintain the farm assets that are most important to you and your family.
 This may mean selling or renting some assets, and keeping the farm in the family.

+You don’t have to go it alone

+A change, including change in daily routine, to a major life event can be unsettling for both adults and children.
+It is important to talk through the situation with family members, as soon as possible–even though it may be hard to do.

-When stress becomes overwhelming, it is important to recognize the harmful effects and to take action.
-Talk with your family and friends about stress and the changes that might need to happen at home.
+Start the conversation by talking with your family and friends about stress and the changes that might need to happen at home.
 Resilient families view crisis as a shared challenge, instead of having each person be a “tough, rugged individual” getting through hard times.
 They believe that by joining together with family members and others who are important to the family they can strengthen their ability to meet challenges.
 (Walsh, F. 2006 Strengthening Family Resilience.
 New York: The Guilford Press).

+Family members and neighbors often may not know what they can do when someone they care about is under stress.
+It is important to know that rarely does a response resolve the situation; however, the recognition and connection made is valuable.
+Simply saying, “I don’t even know what to say, I’m just glad you told me how you feel,” can help reduce stress.
 For more information on family communication to work together on managing stressful times and family finances, visit: https://fyi.extension.wisc.edu/toughtimes/talking-with-family-managing-stress/